 Transfer the mixture to a sauce pan and simmer on a low heat until it thickens.

 Remove from the heat and leave it to cool completely.

 Transfer the puff pastry roll to a working surface and use a cookie cutter to cut 12 rounds that fit in the muffin tin holes.

 Press the rounds into the muffin tin holes and spoon in the custard cream evenly.

-Bake for 30-35 minutes until golden and the pastry is baked through and the custard is golden, and slightly brown.
+Bake for 30-35 minutes or until golden and the pastry is baked through and the custard is golden, and slightly brown.